Leref/dbd.ts-documentation/src/functions/kick.md

 ---
-description: Kick an user from a guild.
+description: Kicks a user from the server.
 ---

 # $kick
 ### Usage
 ```php